ecmwf/ecflow/docs/overview.rst

 proprietary script language used by SMS, CDP, has been replaced by Python.

-The development of ecflow 4 has now stopped.
+The development of ecFlow 4 has now stopped.
 But support is still provided.
 It has been replaced by ecFlow 5.

 You can find an introduction to ecFlow in the `ECMWF Newsletter